What is Cerebral Palsy?

 - Mixed – a combination of any of the above categories

-When your cerebral palsy is so severe that you can no longer work, you need to consider applying for long-term disability through your employer.
+When your cerebral palsy is so severe that you can no longer work, you need to consider applying for long-term disability insurance benefits.

 Check Your Policy